jupyter/jupytercon2023/cfp.md

 The primary presenter should submit the proposal, and afterwards the proposal can be edited to add other authors.

+Can the speaker profile be edited after acceptance, so that we don't require unnecessary informations.

 ## Proposal

 A talk or poster proposal must include the following information that will be